ASamadKhan/CarND-Traffic-Classifier/README.md

 ### Include an exploratory visualization of the dataset.

-These bar chart shows class distributio in traiing validation and test data sets.
+* These bar chart shows class distributio in traiing validation and test data sets.
 We can easily see the distributions are almost same in all of them.

 ![Test Data][image1]
 ![alt text][image2]
 ![alt text][image3]

+* Calasses with captioning is generated in the below diagram.

+![alt text][image4]

 ###Design and Test a Model Architecture